squeletec/fluent-api-generator/README.md

 TBD

 ## Release notes

+### Version 2.17 (released on 27th April 2021)
+- Implemented `@NamedParameters` pattern.

+### Version 2.16 (released on 11th March 2021)
+- Upgrade of dependency on `@End` method check.
+- Default project dependencies updated so, that they support Java 9+.
+For Java 8 add dependencies on tools.jar.

 ### Version 2.6 (released on 29th November 2018)
 - Upgrade of dependency on `@End` metod check.